 Speaking of the Blackhawks, on Jan.
 16, 1989, Denis Savard picked up his 600th career assist in a 2-2 draw with the visiting Edmonton Oilers.
 He joined Stan Mikita as the only other player in franchise history to record 600 helpers with the team.

-Dino Ciccarelli scored a goal, on Jan.
-16, 1999, and Sean Burke earned his first shutout of the season as the Florida Panthers beat the New York Islanders 1-0.
-This was Ciccarelli’s 1,200th and final point of his NHL career.
+Dino Ciccarelli scored a goal on Jan.
+16, 1999, and Sean Burke earned his first shutout of the season as the Florida Panthers beat the New York Islanders 1-0. his was Ciccarelli’s 1,200th and final point of his NHL career.

 Odds & Ends

-Glenn Healy made 51 saves, on Jan.
-16, 1990, to lead the Islanders to a 3-1 win over the Vancouver Canucks.
+Glenn Healy made 51 saves on Jan.
+16, 1990, to lead the Islanders to a 3-0 win over the Vancouver Canucks.
 At the time, this was the second-most saves ever made in a shutout by an NHL goaltender.
 Only Hall of Famer Jacques Plante had more when he made 52 saves on Nov.
 13, 1995.

 Happy Birthday to You

-A group of 21 current and former NHL players were born on this date.
+A group of 22 current and former NHL players were born on this date.
 The most notable Jan.
-16 birthday boys are Lou Angotti (83), Stephen Leach (55), Brenden Morrow (42), Matt Duchene (30), Jason Zucker (29), Derrick Pouliot (27) and the late John Sorrell.
+16 birthday boys are Stephen Leach (58), Brenden Morrow (45), Matt Duchene (33), Jason Zucker (32), Derrick Pouliot (30), Mikko Lehtonen (30), and the late John Sorrell and Lou Angotti.